 It’s also important to know how willing a customer is to recommend you.
 “Measuring customer advocacy and the health of your customer base is critical and is a good leading indicator of whether your offering is truly differentiated vs competitors,” writes EKA Ventures’ Camilla Dolan.
 She offers a couple one additional way to measure customer advocacy: Customer referral rater or the rate at which customers refer your product to others.
 This is calculated by looking at the number of new customers that each existing customer brings in.

 Finally, consider asking customers for regular feedback throughout their relationships with your business.
 This could be a brief survey or as simple as sending a “Would you recommend us to a friend?” email after order fulfillment.
 That way, you receive consistent incoming feedback and can fix weak processes quickly.

 E-Commerce Success and the Big Picture

 KPIs are a great way to measure the success of your e-commerce business and check that everything is heading in the right direction.
-They can be used to change course if needed or help your business gather speed if things are going well.
+They can be used to change course if needed or help your business gather speed if things are going well, they can even help you work with the best E-commerce platforms, such as FastSpring.
 But you shouldn’t obsess over them.
 The more time you spend tracking statistics, the less time you spend implementing what you’ve learned.

 By all means, take note of KPIs, but don’t let analysis paralysis take hold and knock you off course.